 Mirand Leach, Board Secretary

 Miranda Leach aka "Mandy" started her career in Animal Health in 2006 through the 49er R.O.P. program.
 She worked with Veterinarians Dr. Ron Rosner and Dr. Denny Nolet at Pine Creek Veterinary hospital starting as a kennel assistant at 18, cleaning kennels and walking the dogs.
 She quickly progressed to an enthusiastic and compassionate veterinary technicians assistant for the next 8 years.
 During this same time Miranda attended Sierra College majoring in English and History and volunteered with many of our local animal rescue organizations.
-In 2014 Miranda took an internship with MWI Animal Health assisting veterinary professionals and MWI Territory Managers in California, Nevada, and Utah.
+In 2014 Miranda took a position with MWI Animal Health assisting veterinary professionals and MWI Territory Managers in California, Nevada, and Utah.
 Miranda is currently working with MWI Animal Health as a Territory Manager helping Veterinarians create healthier futures from the Sacramento area up to Redding Ca and doing relief work on the weekends at Pine Creek Veterinary Clinic when she can.
 Sammie's Friends has always been an organization that she has worked closely with and has been proud of advocating for.
 Miranda is looking forward to what she can bring to our organization as a board member with her years of experience in animal health and business combined.
-She and her Fiancé Jon Viola live in Grass Valley with their adopted one eyed cat Corona and their rescued dog Leighton and are planning their wedding for the end of this summer in July while Miranda finishes her B.A. in business.
+She and her husband Jon Viola live in Grass Valley with their adopted tabby cat Roman and their rescued dog Leighton.

 Jon Peek, D.V.M., Board Member